zyphlar/influxdb.org/source/docs/v0.7/api/aggregate_functions.md

 ## Mode

 MODE() returns the most frequent value(s) of the specified column over a given interval.
 The column must be of type int64 or float64.
+Since version 0.7.2 MODE can be used with any column type, e.g. strings, nulls and integral data types.
 Since a timeseries can be multimodal (contain multiple values that occur the same number of times), this can potentially return multiple rows.

 ```sql
 SELECT MODE(column_name) FROM series_name group by time(10m) ...